Preparing for transplant surgery for liver cancer

 You won't get very much notice before your liver transplant.
 When a suitable donor liver becomes available you need to go straight into hospital.

-You will have regular check ups while you are waiting for the transplant.
+You will have regular tests and check ups while you are waiting for the transplant.
 So you will be as ready as you can be for the operation.

 At the hospital